Ashdown Logo MITs oldest and newest graduate residence

 If you're interested in the exact details, you can read about exactly what our lottery algorithm is, or you can simply construct a list of rooms you'd like to move to, most desired first, and watch your e-mail for the next lottery.

-If you have any questions, please see the FAQ first, and if your question is not answered, please contact the AHEC Operations Officer at ahec-ops (at) mit.edu.
+If you have any questions, please see the FAQ first, and if your question is not answered, please contact the AHEC external affairs coordinator at ahec-externalaffairs@mit.edu.